jfrog/artifactory-docker-examples/docker-compose/README.md

 This example starts the following containers

-- Nginx exposed on ports 80 and 443
+- Nginx exposed on ports 80 (http) and 443 (https)
   - You can disable port 80 in Nginx's configuration files
   - Nginx comes with self signed SSL certificates [that can be overwritten](NginxSSL.md)
 - Artifactory Pro exposed on port 8081

 Artifactory uses the Derby database at it container.

-### Artifactory HA with PostgreSQL and Nginx for load balancing and https support
+### Artifactory HA with PostgreSQL and Nginx for Docker registry and load balancing support
 ```bash
 ### Linux
 $ sudo ./prepareHostEnv.sh -t ha -c